rampal-punia/python-tutorials/2_python_basics/6_tuples.md

 def my_func():
     return 2, 3

-# Check the type of the output, It is tuple.
+# Check the type of the output.
+It is a tuple.
 print(type(my_func()))
 # Output: <class 'tuple'>